ghorbani-mohammad/IELTS-Speaking-Preparation/022-feeling-&-emotion.md

 ---
 #### 2. Who do you think talk more? children or grown-ups?
 Definitely children, School **cafeterias** and playgrounds are incredibly **noisy** places because children love talking.
 They talk to their friends about absolutely everything, they also **bombard** their teachers and parents with **a constant stream** of questions, so kids love to talk.
 In contrast, I think adults tend to talk less, but say more, as they're able to communicate more **precisely** and **relay** exactly what they mean more effectively.

+---
+#### 3. What's the differences between males and females in terms of expressing their feelings?
+**As I mentioned before**, I think women are much better and much more **articulate** about describing their feelings.
+I suppose they are not as embarrassed to do it, because it's more **acceptable** for females to **show emotion** among friends or family.
+So as a result, they practice doing it more often and develop the right vocabulary to share their emotions accurately.
+Men, on the other hand, tend to **bottle up** their feelings or **suppress** them completely, because they might have been told that emotions interfere with their work and it makes them look weak.
+So I think those are some **key differences**.